 Other case highlights include Jay prevailing on a motion for a protective order for a third-party witness in Lumileds LLC v.
 Elec-Tech International Co., a matter The Daily Journal called one of the most significant complex trade secrets trials in recent years.

 Jay devotes his out-of-office time in support of education.
-In addition to coaching youth mock trial teams, Jay serves on the Foothill Commission of Foothill Community College in Los Altos Hills, California.
+In addition to being the coach of the Homestead High School Mock Trial Team, Jay serves on the Foothill Commission of Foothill Community College in Los Altos Hills, California.

 Intellectual Property and Employment Litigation